SpecDetect4ML: Detecting Non-Local ML Code Smells with Code Property Graphs: SpecDetect4ML : Specification-Driven Static Analysis

-\textit{SpecDetect4AI} is a tool-based approach that enables practitioners to specify informal descriptions of AI-specific code smells, such as those found in the literature, into executable detection rules.
-Figure~\ref{fig:overview_spec4ai} presents an overview of the workflow.
-In our approach, the rules are first specified using a declarative Domain-Specific Language (DSL) \textit{(Step~1)}.
-They are then automatically compiled and generated by a parser \textit{(Step~2)}, before being processed by a static analyzer that detects AI-specific code smells in AI-based systems \textit{(Step~3)}.
-We describe the three-step approach using the \emph{Hyperparameter Not Explicitly Set} code smell as a running example.
+\textit{SpecDetect4ML} encodes ML code smell descriptions as executable detection rules evaluated with alternative static-analysis backends.
+Figure~\ref{fig:overview_spec4ai} presents the workflow.
+Rules are written in a declarative Domain-Specific Language (DSL) (Step~1), compiled into executable matchers (Step~2), and evaluated over project-level CPG views that expose control-flow and data-flow relations (Step~3).
+We describe our approach using R5 \textit{Hyperparameter Not Explicitly Set} as a running example.